eliocamp/reproducibility-with-r/content/materials/day2/01-here/index.markdown

-However, if you try to run the first chunk by setting the cursor over line 9 and pressing Ctrl + Enter, you'll get the same error:
+However, if you try to run the first chunk by setting the cursor over line 9 and pressing `Ctrl+Enter`/`Command+Return`, you'll get the same error:

 ```r